 Bring The Extras

-Always bring a bit of extra ingredients to the venue where you’ll be setting up your cake.
+Always bring a few extra ingredients to the venue where you’ll be setting up your cake.
 Bring some extra buttercream so you can fix up the possible cracks created during transportation.

 You can also bring with you some cookie crumbs, nuts, sprinkles, and decorations that are already on your cake for a quick and easy touch-up.